Updated: Aug 9

 To accomplish this objective, UKLSL conducted a meticulous review of historical launch failures spanning the past three decades.
 By analyzing and categorizing similar failure events, UKLSL identified distinct "Failure Modes" that encapsulated common patterns and causes of failures.
 Simultaneously, they grouped and categorized the corresponding responses of launch vehicles to these failures, enabling them to recognize prevalent patterns of vehicle response.

-Engineering and mathematical methodologies used to link vehicle response modes to vehicle failure modes were scrutinised and presented to demonstrate how they might be used to understand the potential failures/response modes for a specific launch vehicle design.
-When used with the historical failure mode data, these methodologies could be used to quantify the likelihood of different failures in a launch.
+The engineering and mathematical methodologies used to establish connections between vehicle response modes and failure modes were rigorously examined and presented.
+These methodologies demonstrated how they could be effectively employed to comprehend potential failures and response modes specific to a particular launch vehicle design.
+By combining these methodologies with the historical failure mode data, it became possible to quantitatively assess the likelihood of different failure scenarios during a launch.

 The findings of this study not only shed light on the common failure modes and response patterns observed in historical launch incidents but also provided valuable insights into the risk assessment and mitigation strategies associated with launch vehicle designs.
 Armed with this knowledge, the UK Space Agency can make informed decisions regarding the development of robust and reliable launch vehicles, thereby enhancing the overall safety and success rates of future space missions.